Oxiadust/team_stats/Readme.txt

 1 - To set it up on your local, you will need to install NodeJS on your computer

-You can  either download it here https://nodejs.org/en/download/  here or install it via command line
+You can  either download it here https://nodejs.org/en/download/  here or install it via command line.

+after nodjs is installed, type the command line npm install on the the folder, to add the node_modules depencies.

 2 - You will also need to install a json server with the command line below